Categories

 Understanding Customer Match Lists to Enhance Audience Targeting

 Poor audience targeting and wasted ad spend are common problems for e-commerce merchants.
 Many ad campaigns fail to target the right audience, leading to low conversion rates and a lack of return on investment (ROI).
-Traditional advertising methods depend on guesswork, making it difficult for relevant engagement with potential customers.
+Traditional advertising methods rely on guesswork, making it difficult to achieve relevant engagement with potential customers.

 What is a Customer Match?

-Through Customer Match, advertisers can find new, similar customers throughout the advertising network and re-engage past ones using their own customer data from their online store.
+It is a useful advertising feature that enables merchants/advertisers to create data-powered audience sets using their own first-party customer data.
+Through this feature, they can find new, similar customers throughout the advertising network and re-engage past ones using their customer information from the online store.

-Through this blog, we’ll cover the importance of using customer match lists for better audience targeting and optimising your ad performance.
+Through this blog, we’ll cover the importance of using customer match lists for better audience targeting and optimizing your ad performance.
 Further, we’ll also understand how it works and the best practices to be followed.
-Let’s get started.

-An image of a wheel showing various sections and in each section we have mentioned the benefits of using a customer match lists in your shopping campaigns
+An image showing audience targeting in the center with various sections and in each section we have mentioned the benefits of using a customer match lists in your shopping campaigns

-Advertisers can target users using their own first-party data.
-This includes phone numbers, addresses, and email IDs, which create a highly relevant audience.
-By using data from past customer interactions, advertisers can target people who are most likely interested.
+It enables advertisers to build a precise targeting list using their own first-party data.
+This includes phone numbers, addresses, and email IDs, which create highly relevant audiences.
+By using data from past customer interactions, they can target people who are most likely interested.
 It eliminates guesswork, unlike traditional methods.

 2. Increased Conversion Rate

 Targeting people who are already familiar with a brand or are similar to your current customer base could lead to higher conversion rates than cold audiences.
-Merchants usually notice a rise in conversion rates when they customise advertisements for both lookalike audiences and current customers.
+Merchants usually notice a rise in conversion rates when they customize advertisements for both lookalike audiences and existing customers.

-By focusing on more relevant audiences, advertisers can boost their return on investment (ROI) and reduce wasted ad spend on irrelevant users.
-It helps to focus advertising efforts on people who have already shown interest or who have already converted into buyers.
+By focusing more on relevant audiences, e-commerce brands can boost their return on investment (ROI) and reduce wasted ad spend on irrelevant users.
+It helps to focus advertising efforts on people who have already shown interest or converted into buyers.

-Based on the data they upload, advertisers may customise their strategy to specific audience segments.
-As a result, the advertisements become more impactful and relevant.
-Customised ads can improve brand visibility and build closer relationships with the audience.
+Advertisers may customize their strategy to specific audience segments based on actual customer behavior and preferences.
+As a result, the advertisements become more impactful and relevant, which improves brand visibility and builds closer relationships with the audience.

 5. Cross-Device Targeting

-Unlike cookie-based remarketing, Customer Match can remember users across different devices and web browsers, provided, they can be identified by the uploaded contact information, leading to more consistent reach.
+Unlike cookie-based remarketing, customer match can remember users across different devices and web browsers, provided they can be identified by the uploaded contact information, leading to more consistent reach and improved campaign performance.

 6. Customer Retention and Loyalty

-In addition to promoting new products or discounts, advertisers can re-engage with their previous customers and strengthen their bonds with current customers.
-Custom Audiences make it easier to connect with previous customers and prospects, encouraging repeat purchases.
+In addition to promoting to new audiences, marketers can re-engage with their previous customers and strengthen their bonds with current customers.
+Custom audiences make it easier to connect with previous customers and prospects, encouraging repeat purchases and building long-term loyalty.

 How Customer Match Works

-Uploading Customer Data: The process begins with uploading customer data files to the advertising platform.
+Uploading Customer Data: The process begins with understanding customer match list requirements for each platform.
+Merchants must upload customer data files formatted according to specific platform guidelines.
 These files generally include identifiers like email addresses or phone numbers, formatted according to platform guidelines.
 Accurate and properly formatted data ensures higher match rates.

-If you’re just launching, you likely don’t have a sizable email/phone list to match.
+One of the most significant audience targeting mistakes is treating customer match to be suitable for all advertisers.
+If you’re just starting with ads, you likely will not have a sizable email/phone list to match effectively.
 Even if you upload a small list, it may not match enough users for effective targeting.
-As a new advertiser, focus on broader, intent-based strategies first.
+New advertisers should focus on broader, intent-based strategies first before customer match campaigns.

+Never use outdated or low-quality data in your remarketing lists.
 Invalid emails/phone numbers lead to low match rates, wasting ad spend.
-Instead, regularly clean your lists (remove inactive/bounced emails) and prioritise recent purchasers (last 6-12 months).
+So, regularly clean your lists (remove inactive/bounced emails) and prioritize recent purchasers (last 6-12 months).

-Ensure not to overlap customer match with other audiences.
-This could lead to accidentally double-serving ads.
+Don’t overlap customer-match audiences with other targeting methods, as this can lead to accidentally double-serving ads to the same users.
 You can use exclusion lists to avoid overlap.
 Ex: Exclude recent purchasers from prospecting campaigns.

 Do you know you can automate it?